Kenzirey/DataCommunicationProject/protocol.md

 incoming packets?
 Perhaps split into several subsections, where each subsection describes one node type (For example: one subsection for sensor/actuator nodes, one for control panel nodes).

+Commands are getting send to the nodes which distribute it to the sensors / actuators of the nodes.
+So our nodes are a collection of sensors and actuators, and are responsible for the control of those.
 ## Connection and state

 #### Connection-less